Bam6561/Astarya/README.md

 Discord bot written in Java using the JDA wrapper.
 Optional Spotify API integration for more audio playback functionality.

-See the [Wiki](https://github.com/Bam6561/LucyferBot/wiki) for documentation on its commands.
+See the [Wiki](https://github.com/Bam6561/Astarya/wiki) for documentation on its commands.

+Formerly known as LucyferBot.

 <p align="right"><a href="#top">Back to Top</a></p>